RetinaInc/bookingCalendar/README.md

 #### Room fetch
 * Is room content-type bookable? - A boolean value exists within the content-type(only bookable rooms should be fetched).

+## Validations:

+#### Book now buttons within Single-View rooms
+* Module should handle incoming parameters from URL, and load that room immediately for booking - url param is 'roomNid' and it should come by clicking the 'Book Now' button from within a Single-View Room content type

 ####Nicholas Kyriakides for Opium Works Digital LTD